lmc297/BTyper/archive/btyper-2.3.0-README.md

 PubMLST *Bacillus cereus* MLST database (https://pubmlst.org/bcereus/), based on Jolley, Keith A. and Martin CJ Maiden.
 BIGSdb: Scalable analysis of bacterial genome variation at the population level. *BMC Bioinformatics* 2010 11:595.

 Rossi-Tamisier, M., et al. Cautionary tale of using 16S rRNA gene sequence similarity values in identification of human-associated bacterial species. *International Journal of Systematic and Evolutionary Microbiology* (2015), 65, 1929–1934.

+#### ANI/DDH Methods

+Goris, Johan, et al. DNA–DNA hybridization values and their relationship to whole-genome sequence similarities. *International Journal of Systematic and Evolutionary Microbiology* 2007 Jan;57(Pt 1):81-91.

+Jain, Chirag, et al. High-throughput ANI Analysis of 90K Prokaryotic Genomes Reveals Clear Species Boundaries. bioRxiv 225342; doi: https://doi.org/10.1101/225342.

+Kim, Mincheol, et al. Towards a taxonomic coherence between average nucleotide identity and 16S rRNA gene sequence similarity for species demarcation of prokaryotes. *International Journal of Systematic and Evolutionary Microbiology* 2014 Feb;64(Pt 2):346-51.

+Konstantinidis, Konstantinos T., and James M. Tiedje.
+Genomic insights that advance the species definition for prokaryotes. *Proceedings of the National Academy of Sciences of the United States of America* 2005 102(7): 2567–2572.

+Meier-Kolthoff, J.P., et al. Genome sequence-based species delimitation with confidence intervals and improved distance functions. *BMC Bioinformatics* 2013 14:60.

+Pritchard, Leighton, et al. Genomics and taxonomy in diagnostics for food security: soft-rotting enterobacterial plant pathogens. *Analytical Methods* 2016 8(1): 12-24.

+Richter, Michael and Ramon Rosselló-Móra.
+Shifting the genomic gold standard for the prokaryotic species definition. *Proceedings of the National Academy of Sciences of the United States of America* 2009 106(45): 19126–19131.

+Richter, Michael, et al. JSpeciesWS: a web server for prokaryotic species circumscription based on pairwise genome comparison. *Bioinformatics* 2015 Nov 16. pii: btv681.

 #### Antimicrobial Resistance (AMR) Gene Detection